andrewmichelson/CCDM_Documentation/data_extraction/bronchoscopydata.md

 # Bronchoscopy Data Extraction

 Bronchoscopy data is particularly difficult to extract because lab tests performed on bronchoscopy fluid are not directly associated with procedure of performing a bronchoscopy and not all lab tests have a specimen type that directly links back to fluid obtained from a bronschopscopy.
 As a result, an algorithm was created to identify and extract labs run on bronschoscopy fluid.
 This algorithm should capture ~80% of all inpatient bronchoscopies performed.
-Thosem missing were likely ordered incorrectly and cannot be directly identified as from a bronchoscopy.
+Those missing were likely ordered incorrectly and cannot be directly identified as from the EHR data.

-This algorithm was developed using a 2 step approach and allows the user extract all bronch labs, all bronch cultures (aerobic/anaerobiuc/legionella/pneumocystis), all bronch cell counts with diff and all viral tests off of bronchoscopies.
+This algorithm was developed using a 2 step approach and allows the user extract all bronchoscopy labs, with the option to extract additional dataframes that contain formatted cell counts and culture results.

 To use this algoithm, the data must be formated as follows: